 Teaching Students with Sensory Impairments

 Students with sensory disabilities such as those who are blind, visually impaired, deaf, or hearing impaired often bring auxiliary aids and adaptive equipment to the classroom (e.g., dog, cane, interpreter, Type-N-Speak).
-These aids assist in gaining access to the classroom; however they do not ensure access.
+These aids assist in gaining access to the classroom; however, they do not ensure access.
 The classroom instructor is responsible for considering the needs of every student when teaching.
-For example, your instruction including lectures, website, videos, overheads, handouts, and textbook must be accessible to the students.
+For example, your instruction, including lectures, website, videos, overheads, handouts, and textbook must be accessible to all students.

-If you would like verification that a student has a disability, ask the student to provide you with a letter from the Office for Disability Services (ODS).
-ODS produces these letters only for students who are registered with this office and for whom documentation of the disability is on file.
-ODS can also send you this letter directly.
+If you would like verification that a student has a disability, ask the student to provide you with a letter from Student Life Disability Services (SLDS).
+SLDS produces these letters only for students who are registered with this office and for whom documentation of the disability is on file.
+SLDS can also send you this letter directly.